datadesk/california-coronavirus-data/README.md

 ### [lausd-cases.csv](./lausd-cases.csv)

 The number of coronavirus cases detected at L.A.
-Unified school.
+Unified schools.
 Updates daily via a scraper that pulls from the district's dashboard.

 | field                | type    | description                                                                                        |
 | -------------------- | ------- | -------------------------------------------------------------------------------------------------- |